tsightler/ring-mqtt/README.md

 This is a simple script that leverages the ring alarm API available at [dgreif/ring-alarm](https://github.com/dgreif/ring-alarm) and provides access to the alarm control panel and sensors via MQTT.
 It provides support for Home Assistant style MQTT discovery which allows for very easy integration with Home Assistant with near zero configuration (assuming MQTT is already configured).
 It can also be used with any other tool capable of working with MQTT as it provides consistent topic naming based on location/device ID.

 ### Installation
-Make sure Node.js (test with 8.x and higher) is installed on your system and then clone this repo:
+Make sure Node.js (tested with 8.x and higher) is installed on your system and then clone this repo:

 `git clone https://github.com/tsightler/ring-alarm-mqtt.git`